Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Nest Cam Indoor for $129Tyler Lizenby/CNET

 Nest's lineup of smart security cameras are all pretty solid picks, but they don't come cheap.
 Fortunately, you'll be able to score a pretty sizable $70 discount on the original Nest Cam Indoor at Target this Black Friday, bringing the cost down to $129.
 It's not the newest model, but it's still a worthy pick, especially at this price.
-And by the way, if you don't want to wait for Black Friday, you'll find the same deal available at Lowe's Nov.
-22 through Nov.
-28.
+And by the way, if you don't want to wait for Black Friday, you'll find the same deal available at Lowe's starting Nov.
+22, and on Jet starting Nov.
+21 at 10 p.m.
+EST.

+One other note -- Best Buy claims it'll have Nest gear marked down by up to $70 starting on Thanksgiving Day.
+No specifics on any of those deals yet, but I'm guessing they'll be the same ones that I've posted here.
+Keep an eye out, though.

 Save $50